 Trail System and Hiking Experience

-Wildlife enthusiasts will find plenty to observe during their visit.
-White-tailed deer are frequently spotted grazing in clearings or drinking from the creeks, while red foxes occasionally make appearances along the trail edges.
-The area's diverse bird population provides constant entertainment, with various species calling from the treetops and flitting between branches.
+Wildlife viewing opportunities abound throughout the area.
+Deer are frequently spotted grazing in clearings or crossing the trails, while foxes occasionally make appearances for those hiking quietly.
+The diverse bird population provides constant entertainment, with various species calling from the treetops and flitting between branches.
+Bring binoculars if you're interested in birdwatching – the variety of habitats supports both forest-dwelling and creek-side species.

 Educational Opportunities